 Wherever she finds herself in the world, though, she’s sure of her trajectory.

-“Clark gave me a definitive sense of confidence and self, which is moving me in the right direction,” she says.
+“Clark has given me a definitive sense of confidence and self, which is moving me in the right direction,” she says.